kristjanvalur/py-asynkit/README.md

 ## `GeneratorObject`

-A GeneratorObject builds on top of the `Monitor` to create an `AsyncGenerator`.
+A `GeneratorObject` builds on top of the `Monitor` to create an `AsyncGenerator`.
 It is in many ways similar to an _asynchronous generator_ constructed using the _generator function_ syntax.
-But wheras those return values using the `yield` keyword, a GeneratorObject has an `ayield()` method, which means that data can be sent to the generator by anyone.
+But wheras those return values using the `yield` _keyword_, a GeneratorObject has an `ayield()` _method_, which means that data can be sent to the generator by anyone, and not just by using `yield`, which makes composing such generators much simpler.

-It leverages the `Monitor.oob()` method to deliver the yielded data to whomever is iterating over it:
+The `GeneratorObject` leverages the `Monitor.oob()` method to deliver the _ayielded_ data to whomever is iterating over it:

 ```python
 async def generator(gen_obj):